swagger-api/swagger-node/docs/install.md

 1. Open a terminal.
 2. Run the install:

-    `sudo npm install -g swagger-node`
+    `sudo npm install -g swagger`

 **Note**: `sudo` may or may not be required with the `-g` option depending on your configuration.
-If you do not use `-g`, you may need to add the `swagger-node/bin` directory to your PATH manually.
-On Unix-based machines the bin directory will often be found here: `/usr/local/lib/node_modules/swagger-node/bin`.
+If you do not use `-g`, you may need to add the `swagger/bin` directory to your PATH manually.
+On Unix-based machines the bin directory will often be found here: `/usr/local/lib/node_modules/swagger/bin`.

 #### Installing on Windows

 1. Open a terminal.
 2. Run the install:

-    `npm install -g swagger-node`
+    `npm install -g swagger`

 ## <a name="nosudo"></a>Using npm without sudo

-If you don't want to use sudo to install swagger-node on your system, follow the instructions in this section.
+If you don't want to use sudo to install swagger on your system, follow the instructions in this section.

 #### Overview